boomshop/easyeffectstray/README.md

 The PNGs are not required on run-time since graphics data is base64 encoded in the script itself.
 So most minimal setup is to just have the executable lying around somewhere.

-If you'd like to bypass PulseEffects on click, create a fresh preset called `Bypass`, disable all signal processors and save the settings to the preset.
-It will appear in the tray icons menu then.

 If you have PulseEffects >= v4.7.4 installed, the icon can be used to toggle visibility of the window instead of toggling bypass.
 To make use of this feature, make sure to run the pulseeffects daemon (argument `--gapplication-service`) and start pulseeffectstray with the argument `-h`.

+If you'd like to bypass PulseEffects on click in hide-to-tray mode, create a fresh preset called `Bypass`, disable all signal processors and save the settings to the preset.
+It will appear in the tray icons menu then.